iszczesniak/cpp/memory/index.md

 There used to be two versions of the RVO: named and unnamed.
 In C++11 both became the constructor elision.
-However, in C++17, what used to be the unnamed RVO became the *temporary materialization*.
+However, in C++17, what used to be the unnamed RVO became the *materialization*.
 The following example demonstrates a use case for the C++17 elision (formerly for the named RVO): returning a non-static local variable that is not a parameter.

 ```cpp
 {% include_relative elide.cc %}